1. OBJECTIVE AND SCOPE OF POLICY

 - Webinar Registrations

-The Vitrium site automatically logs other information from visitors including:
+In addition, the Vitrium Website automatically logs other information from Website visitors including, but not limited to:

 - URL and IP address

 Like most websites, Vitrium’s Website places a “cookie” on the browser of visitors to the Website.
 The cookie only collects information about the visitor’s access to the Website and that information is only used to facilitate a visitor’s use of the website and improve the content and relevance of the Website.
-Visitors can remove cookies by adjusting settings on their browser, but this may impair the operation of Vitrium’s solutions or use of the Website for the user or visitor.
+Visitors can remove cookies by adjusting settings on their browser.

-Vitrium considers that it has the implied consent of individuals who have provided contact information when visiting the Website or as customers to forward occasional email marketing communications.
-Recipients who do not wish to receive such communications can request to be removed from the email list by following the instructions on the email
+Vitrium considers that it has the implied consent from its Customers and from those individuals who have provided their contact information when visiting the Vitrium Website for the company to forward the occasional marketing email.
+Recipients who do not wish to receive such communications can request to be removed from the email list by following the unsubscribe instructions at the bottom of the email.

-Our Web site offers publicly accessible blogs or community forums.
-You should be aware that any information you provide in these areas may be read, collected, and used by others who access them.
-To request removal of your personal information from our blog or community forum, contact us at firstname.lastname@example.org.
+From time to time, the Vitrium Website or its affiliated social media pages including but not limited to LinkedIn, Facebook, or Twitter, may offer publicly accessible blogs, community forums, or other such communication vehicle.
+As a visitor to one of these sites or pages, you should be aware that any information you provide in these areas may be read, collected, and used by others who can access them.
+To request the removal of your personal information from any of these sites or pages, please send an email to email@example.com.
 In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.

 Collection, Disclosure or Use Without Consent